projectara/greybus-spec/source/special.rst

 as respectively described in Table :num:`table-svc-interface-set-power-mode-response` shall be used for that unique purpose.
-In other words, if and only if the :ref:`greybus-protocol-error-codes` in the Response message header is GB_OP_SUCCESS and the status field in the Greybus SVC Interface Set Power Mode Response payload as described in Table :num:`table-svc-interface-set-power-mode-response` is GB_SVC_OP_SUCCESS,
+In other words, if and only if the :ref:`greybus-operation-status` in the Response message header is GB_OP_SUCCESS and the status field in the Greybus SVC Interface Set Power Mode Response payload as described in Table :num:`table-svc-interface-set-power-mode-response` is GB_SVC_OP_SUCCESS,